sonic-net/sonic-mgmt/ansible/doc/README.testbed.Overview.md

 The VMs use Arista vEOS.
 They are using to setup protocol test such as BGP, LACP, LLDP.
 They are created using ```testbed-cli.sh start-vms``` command.
 Each VM uses 2G of RAM and has 10 network interfaces:

-1. 8 front panel ports.
+- 8 front panel ports.
 These ports are connected to openvswitch bridges, which are connected to vlan interfaces.
 The vlan interfaces are connected to the fanout switch (through physical port).
-2. 1 back panel port.
-All testbed VMs connected to each other using this port (it isn't shown on the figure above).
+- 1 back panel port.
+All VMs in one topology have their 9th port connected to this backplane network.
-3. 1 management port.
+- 1 management port.
 This port is used to connect to the VMs

 ### PTF